Liberace: Early career

-Liberace appeared on the March 8, 1956 episode of the TV quiz program You Bet Your Life hosted by Groucho Marx.
+Liberace appeared on the March 8, 1956, episode of the TV quiz program You Bet Your Life, hosted by Groucho Marx, where he stated that he was the only person in the US registered to vote using only a single name.

 Music critics were generally harsh in their assessment of his piano playing.
-Critic Lewis Funke wrote after the Carnegie Hall concert, Liberace's music "must be served with all the available tricks, as loud as possible, as soft as possible, and as sentimental as possible.
+Critic Lewis Funke wrote after a Carnegie Hall concert, Liberace's music "must be served with all the available tricks, as loud as possible, as soft as possible, and as sentimental as possible.
 It's almost all showmanship topped by whipped cream and cherries."
 Even worse, to said critics, was his apparent lack of reverence and fidelity to the great composers.
 "Liberace recreates—if that is the word—each composition in his own image.
 When it is too difficult, he simplifies it.
 When it is too simple, he complicates it."
-They referred to his as "sloppy technique" that included "slackness of rhythms, wrong tempos, distorted phrasing, an excess of prettification and sentimentality, a failure to stick to what the composer has written."
+They referred to his "sloppy technique" that included "slackness of rhythms, wrong tempos, distorted phrasing, an excess of prettification and sentimentality, a failure to stick to what the composer has written."

-Liberace once stated, "I don't give concerts, I put on a show."
-Unlike the concerts of classical pianists which normally ended with applause and a retreat off-stage, Liberace's shows ended with the public invited on-stage to touch his clothes, piano, jewelry, and hands.
-Kisses, handshakes, hugs, and caresses usually followed.
-A critic summed up his appeal near the end of Liberace's life: "Mr. Showmanship has another more potent, drawing power to his show: the warm and wonderful way he works his audience.
+Liberace once stated, "I don't give concerts.
+I put on a show."
+Unlike the concerts of classical pianists that normally ended with applause and a retreat off-stage, Liberace's shows ended with the public invited on-stage to touch his clothes, piano, jewelry and hands.
+Kisses, handshakes, hugs and caresses usually followed.
+A critic summarized his appeal near the end of Liberace's life: "Mr. Showmanship has another more potent, drawing power to his show: the warm and wonderful way he works his audience.
 Surprisingly enough, behind all the glitz glitter, the corny false modesty, and the shy smile, Liberace exudes a love that is returned to him a thousand-fold."